-Call us today to schedule a free inspection with our exterminator.
+Call today to schedule a free estimate with our exterminator.

-Below is some information about pests that are found in the Rochester NY area.
+Below is some information about pests found in the Rochester NY area.

 Bees / Wasps / Hornets